“How did it get so late so soon?” Dr. Seuss

 The experience was revealing, and I don’t just mean the groovy wallpaper we discovered when we removed the vanity mirror.
 Maybe this wouldn’t bother a nicer person, but having my collection of toiletries — hair products, lotions, makeup, bath salts, nail files and assorted paraphernalia — scattered over every surface in the bedroom for three months drove me absolutely crazy.
 And let’s not talk about all the dust!
 It was like a comic book villain, coming back again and again despite all my attempts to eradicate it.

 Now that the work is complete, I feel differently.
 The outcome of our project made all the inconvenience worthwhile.
 It’s kind of like the miraculous result of nine long, sometimes uncomfortable months of pregnancy.
 When you’re in the middle of a challenge, it can seem never-ending.
 Then you look back on it and marvel.

 Hindsight and anticipation bend our perception of time in different ways, don’t they?

-I can’t believe my youngest son is a 28-year-old married man when my memories of his childhood are so vivid and seem like yesterday.
-Now that he and his older brother live in Seattle, the many miles that separate us make the months between our visits unbearably long.
+I can’t believe my youngest son Jared is a 28-year-old married man when my memories of his childhood are so vivid and seem like yesterday.
+Now that he and his older brother Kevin both live in Seattle, the many miles that separate us make the months between our visits unbearably long to me.